Find Any Part in 3D: Introduction

-In this paper, we develop a data engine for automatically labeling online 3D assets, and train an open-world 3D part segmentation model.
-The data engine is powered by 2D vision and language foundation models and annotates 3D objects with diverse part labels in an automated fashion.
-Using the data collected by the data engine, we train a transformer-based 3D model that takes in a point cloud and predicts queryable semantic features for every point.
+Concretely, as shown in \cref{fig:schematic}, we enable scaling in 3D by building a data engine that automatically annotates synthetic 3D assets on the internet, yielding $\mathbf{2.1}$ \textbf{million} part annotations of 761 object categories.
+Our dataset contains $124615$ unique part types, which is over $\mathbf{1775\times}$ the number of unique part types in existing datasets combined (\shapenetpart~\cite{yi2016scalable} and \partnete~\cite{mo2019partnet} contain 71 unique part types combined).
+To leverage such large-scale data, we devise a contrastive training objective to handle part hierarchy and ambiguity.
+Our model takes in a point cloud and predicts a queryable semantic feature for every point.
 The features are in the latent embedding space of a CLIP-like~\cite{radford2021learning} model, so that they can be queried with any free-form text by calculating pointwise cosine similarities with the query embedding.
-We devise a contrastive training objective to handle part hierarchy and ambiguity. \cref{fig:schematic} shows the overall schematic of our approach, which we call \textbf{\method}.